vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/049/12_pra_vIrAya.md

 +++
 This vs. contains two exx. of case disharmony between simile and frame, one each in ab and cd.

-Though Gr takes ájā as a 2nd sg. impv., both Geldner and Renou interpr. it as a 1st sg.
+Though Grassmann takes ájā as a 2nd sg. impv., both Geldner and Renou interpr. it as a 1st sg.

 subjunctive, as do I. This would bring the count to three in this hymn, by my interpr.